Mithril Certificate Chain in depth

 - Step 5.1: If it is not a

-This would result in different Certificate Chains that would all link back to the Genesis Certificate.
-Indeed they would be represented by a tree of certificates where each traversal path from the root to a leaf represent a valid Certificate Chain.
+This would result in different certificate chains that would all link back to the genesis certificate.
+Indeed they would be represented by a tree of certificates where each traversal path from the root to a leaf represents a valid certificate chain.

-The Certificate Chain is designed to last.
-At a certain point, we will need to handle the verification of the multi signature from legacy versions of the Mithril cryptographic library.
+The certificate chain is designed to last.
+At a certain point, a multi-signature from legacy versions of the Mithril cryptographic library will require certification.

-- Create intermediate Milestones Certificates (with both a multi signature and a genesis signature)
+- Create intermediate milestone certificates (with both a multi-signature and a genesis signature)